jirilebl/diffyqs-webwork/README.md

 the *Notes on Diffy Qs* textbook.
 Currently these should be treated as **beta** quality.

 Coverage is Chapters 0, 1, 2, 3, 4, 6, 7, 8.
-It should have enough for a normal
+It should have enough for a
-ODE course which uses 0, 1, 2, 6, 7 or perhaps 0, 1, 2, 3, 8 if doing systems.
+normal ODE course which uses 0, 1, 2, 6, 7 or perhaps 0, 1, 2, 3, 8 if doing
-Chapters 4 and 8 are a little sparse.
-Chapter 5 will be coming at some point to some degree, but probably will also be a little more sparse.
+systems.
+Chapters 4 and 8 are a little more sparse, there are a few problems for 5.1, but not enough to run the whole chapter.

 ## How to use